 The 'old' contract is substituted then with a 'new' one, applying different quotes.

 The trade is opened with respect to a new contract, the amount and multiplier value staying the same.
-Technically, a new trade is made with regards to a new contract, so the trading fee is debited.
+Technically, a new trade is made with regards to a new contract, so the spread is debited.